blue-luke/CV/README.md

 ## Luke Blackburn

 I'm an early career software developer with experience as a science teacher, translator, account executive in HealthTech and Agile project manager.
 After 6 years working in education, I have changed careers to the tech sector, as it offers future-proof skills, a challenge, and massive scope for growth.
-I'd love to go into EdTech and want to start my own tech company someday.
+I'd love to start my own tech company someday.

 ## Projects